sparna-git/Sparnatural/docs/Query-JSON-format.md

 ```

+## Typescript definition

+The definition of the query structure is defined in [SparnaturalQueryIfc](https://github.com/sparna-git/Sparnatural/blob/master/src/sparnatural/SparnaturalQueryIfc.ts).

 ## JSON query example

 The following query in Sparnatural (_All Artworks displayed in French or Italian museums, and created in the 19th century, with their creation date_) :

 ![Sparnatural query example](/assets/images/screenshot-JSON-data-structure.png)

-Is modelled in the following JSON data structure :
+Is encoded in the following JSON data structure :

 ```json
 {